santospatrick/relify/README.md

 # Relify - Simple Releases

-> **Relify** is a lightweight CLI tool for managing and deploying releases with ease.
-Built for simplicity, Relify helps you automate your release process with a friendly, interactive interface and visual feedback.
+> A simple interactive CLI to automate and create your next GitHub release effortlessly.

 ## Features